 Students are required to complete the Free Application for Federal Student Aid (FAFSA) prior to requesting a loan.

-2. Receive an award letter and have been packaged for eligible aid.
+2. Receive an aid eligibility notice and have been packaged for eligible aid.

 Upon completion of the verification process and award notification, students are informed of potential eligibility for student loans.

 3. Complete the Loan Entrance Counseling.